 The lyophilized IgE stock should be stored in a freezer at -20°C when the kit is received.
-The rest of the kit should be stored in a refrigerator at 4°C. The kit will remain stable for at least six months from the date of purchase provided that the components are stored as described.
+The remainder of the kit should be stored in a refrigerator at 4°C and must not be frozen.
+The kit will remain stable for at least six months from the date of purchase provided that the components are stored as described.
 The microtiter plate should be kept in a sealed bag with desiccant to minimize exposure to damp air.